Brenda Joyce (actress): Later years

 Joyce retired "at the peak of her career to raise a family."
-Later, as Betty Ward, she became director of the Catholic Resettlement Office in Monterey, California, and "helped hundreds of refugees find new lives in America."
+Later, as Betty Ward, she became director of the Catholic Re-settlement Office in Monterey, California, and "helped hundreds of refugees find new lives in America."

-Personal life
+Personal life and death

-She was married to Owen Ward, whom she had known "since her junior high school days," from 1941 until their divorce in 1960; they had three children, Pamela Ann, Timothy Owen and Beth Victoria.
+Joyce was married to Owen Ward, whom she had known "since her junior high school days," from 1941 until their divorce in 1960; they had three children, Pamela Ann, Timothy Owen and Beth Victoria.

-Death

-Joyce died of pneumonia at age 92 on July 4, 2009, in a nursing home in Santa Monica, California.
+Joyce died of pneumonia at a nursing home in Santa Monica, California, on July 4, 2009.
+She was 92.